Skip to main content

 CTE IRC recommendations require written validation from business and industry partners as part of the assessment for approval.
 Local, regional, and/or statewide business and industry experts, in addtion to a postsecondary partner, need to submit the Industry Recognized Credential Evaluation Form prior to any CTE IRC approvals.

-This guide will show credentials, certifications, and licenses that have been vetted by business, industry, labor, trades, and community colleges (collectively, postsecondary partners).
+This guide shows credentials, certifications, and licenses in the current collection.
+There is ongoing review by business, industry, labor, trades, and community colleges (collectively, community partners).
 Credentials that are required or highly desired by postsecondary partners will be listed to make it easier to select high-quality credentials that provide a significant advantage for learners based on technical knowledge and skills.
-A brief Preview of the IRC Guide will provide further context; additional information is shown below.

 ODE has aligned the annual timeline for requesting new IRCs with CTE program applications; hopefully, as CTE programs undergo development and review, it'll be a natural time to recognize which credentials would further benefit students' skill set knowledge and create additional opportunities.
 This does not mean that IRC requests can only be submitted at the same time as a CTE program application.